cicdteam/run-EC2-quicly/README.md

 export AWS_DEFAULT_REGION="us-east-1"
 ```

-Edit these fields in head of script before you create AWS resources:
+Edit these fields in [settings](settings) file before you create AWS resources:

 - `aws_tag='temp-node'` - used to tag all AWS resources created by script
-- `userdata='user-data-file'` - location of user-data script running on first boot
+- `userdata='userdata.examples/user-data-file'` - location of user-data script running on first boot
 - `ec2type='t2.medium'` - EC2 type or running instance

+>NOTE: You can create local settings file named as `settings.local` that not synced with git repo and used to override any variables specified in [settings](settings).
+See [settings.local.example](settings.local.example)

 ### Examples